JDemler/towerwars/README.md

 go run main.go
 ```

-Click on Tile in Field 0 to build a Tower
+Client expects server to run on `localhost:8080`

-Press T to send a Mob to Field 0
+Click on Tile to build a Tower

-Press R to send a Mob to Field 1
+Press R to send a Mob

 ## HTTP Server
 Run server with